FAU-Fall2024-iOS-Mobile-App/final-project-sm4j/README.md

 * User can save a maximum of 10 teams.
 * User can delete a team.
 * User can view their saved teams.
+* User can view detailed information about each character, including name, description, and image.

 **Optional Nice-to-have Stories**